National Wetland Condition Assessment:

 Water Chemistry

-Characterizing water chemistry is an integral part of aquatic resources assessment, because water’s physical and chemical properties directly reflect the surrounding environment, including human influences.
-However, wetlands differ from lakes, streams, and coastal waters because surface water is not necessarily present.
+Characterizing water chemistry is an integral part of aquatic resources assessment, because the physical and chemical properties of water directly reflect the surrounding environment, including human influences.
+However, wetlands differ from lakes, streams and coastal waters because surface water is not necessarily present.
 Furthermore, some wetland types, such as tidal wetlands and riverine wetlands, are more likely to have surface water at the time of sampling than other types, such as slopes and flats.
-Thus, the population of wetlands with surface water is not a random subset of the total wetland population surveyed in the NWCA (i.e., the population of wetlands with surface water is biased towards wetlands that are characterized by continuous surface water).
-At sites with surface water, water samples were collected and analyzed for a number of water quality parameters.
-This section describes results for two indicators, total nitrogen and total phosphorus, measured in the water column.
+Thus, the population of wetlands with surface water is not a random subset of the total wetland population surveyed in the NWCA (that is, the population of wetlands with surface water is biased towards wetlands that are characterized by continuous surface water).
+At sites with surface water, water samples were collected and analyzed for several water quality parameters.
+This section describes results for two indicators measured in the water column: total nitrogen and total phosphorus.

 Since total nitrogen and total phosphorus are highly variable in wetlands, there are no national or regional literature-based benchmarks for these indicators.
-Thus, EPA developed benchmarks for good, fair, and poor conditions using an approach similar to the one described in the assessment benchmarks section.
+Thus, the EPA developed benchmarks for good, fair and poor conditions using an approach similar to the one described in the assessment benchmarks section.
 Separate benchmarks were developed for inland and estuarine wetland subpopulations.
-See the Technical Support Document for specific details.
+See the technical support document for specific details.

-In 2016, 25% of wetland area was in good condition, 13% was in fair condition, and almost 22% was rated poor for total phosphorus in water.
+In 2021, 29% of wetland area was in good condition, 7% was in fair condition and 24% was rated poor for total phosphorus in water.
 Note that 40% of wetland area was not assessed due to insufficient surface water for sample collection.
-Regionally, the Interior Plains had the smallest percentage in good condition, 7%, and the largest percentage in poor, 43%.
+Regionally, the Interior Plains had the largest percentage in poor condition, 31%, and the Western Mountains had the largest percentage in good, 58%.

-In 2016, 20% of wetland area was in good condition, 16% was in fair condition, and 24% was rated poor for total nitrogen in water.
+In 2021, 29% of wetland area was in good condition, 14% was in fair condition and 17% was rated poor for total nitrogen in water.
 Note that 40% of wetland area was not assessed due to insufficient surface water.
-As with phosphorus, the Interior Plains had the smallest percentage of area in good condition and the largest in poor.
+As with phosphorus, the Interior Plains had the largest percentage in poor condition, 25%, and the Western Mountains had the largest percentage in good, 61%.

 HUMAN HEALTH INDICATOR

-The NWCA examined one human health indicator, focusing on exposure to algal toxins called microcystins.
-Exposure might occur while boating or through other contact with wetland waters.
-Because people do not generally swim in wetlands, and many wetlands do not have fish large enough for human consumption, recreational exposure to human health risks is expected to be less in wetlands than in other waters.
-As a result, NWCA does not analyze water for bacterial concentrations or fish tissue contamination as other surveys in the NARS program do.
+The NWCA examined one human health indicator, focusing on exposure to a group of toxins called microcystins.
+Exposure could occur while boating or through other contact with wetland waters.
+Because people do not generally swim in wetlands and many wetlands do not have fish large enough for human consumption, recreational exposure to human health risks is expected to be less in wetlands than in other waters.
+As a result, the NWCA does not analyze water for bacteria or fish tissue for chemical contaminants as other surveys in the NARS program do.

 Microcystins

-Cyanobacteria are one-celled photosynthetic organisms that normally occur at low levels in surface waters.
-Under high-nutrient conditions, cyanobacteria can multiply rapidly.
-Not all cyanobacterial blooms are toxic, but some may release toxins, such as microcystins.
-Recreational exposure is typically a result of inhalation, skin contact, or accidental ingestion.
-Health effects of exposure include skin rashes, eye irritation, respiratory symptoms, gastroenteritis, and in severe cases, liver or kidney failure and death.
-Microcystins are suspected carcinogens.
-See EPA’s microcystins page for more information.
+Microcystins are toxins released by cyanobacteria, one-celled photosynthetic organisms that normally occur at low levels in surface waters.
+Under high-nutrient conditions, cyanobacteria can multiply rapidly, forming "blooms."
+Not all cyanobacterial blooms are toxic, but some may release microcystins, which could cause health effects.
+Recreational exposure is typically a result of inhalation, skin contact or accidental ingestion.
+See the EPA microcystins page for more information.
 Pets may also be exposed to microcystins if they swim in or drink wetland surface waters, although their risk levels may differ from those that apply to human health.

-Microcystin results were compared to the EPA’s recreational water quality criterion and swimming advisory recommendation of 8 parts per billion (ppb) (U.S. EPA 2019).
+Microcystin results were compared to the EPA recreational water quality criterion and swimming advisory recommendation of 8 parts per billion (ppb) (U.S. EPA 2019).

 The NWCA does not capture all risks associated with cyanobacteria.
 Note that some types of algae and cyanobacteria release other toxins not monitored as part of the NWCA.
-Also, the NWCA assesses risk of exposure to microcystins at national and regional levels.
-For information about risks at specific locations, recreational water users should check with state, tribal, or local governments.
+The NWCA assesses risk of exposure to microcystins at national and regional levels.
+For information about risks at specific locations, recreational water users should check with state, Tribal or local governments.

 Associations Between Stressors and Wetland Condition